sandboxnu/graduatenu/README.md

 To run the two seperately, visit the frontend and api-v2 packages(sub directories of the monorepo).

-## Running the production like app in docker
+## Running the prod builds in prod docker configurations locally

 We use docker and prod builds for our production app.
 It is a good idea to test out whether the app builds and runs the way it would in production.